As you're reading this guide, you're encouraged to play around with the examples to get a feel for the language.

 import

-Items from modules can be brought into the current scope using import.
+Values from other modules can be brought into the current scope using import

 from list import last